 As Marya Hornbacher puts so eloquently in her memoir, Wasted:

 “You cannot trick your body.
 Your body, strange as it seems to we who are saturated with a doctrine of dualism, is actually attached to your brain.
 There is a very simple, inevitable thing that happens to a person who is dieting: When you are not eating enough, your thinking process changes.
 You begin to be obsessed with food.
 They’ve done study after study on this, and still we believe that if we cut back fat, sugar, calorie intake…everything will be the same…Nothing is the same.”Marya hornbacher, wasted

+Can you relate?
 Do you notice this happening on those days when you try to trick yourself into eating less only to eat more?
 How much of your time is spent thinking about food?
-Two hours?
-Four hours?
-Eight?
-Do you want to spend that much time thinking about food?
+Does your body feel good?

-- Enjoy the moment.
-Instead of thinking so much about food, be mindful and enjoy everything else the holidays have to offer.
+Food is just one component of the holiday season; don’t give it all the power.
+Enjoy everything else the holidays have to offer.
 Focus on the wonderful conversation you had with your old friend, the laughs you shared with family playing charades, the beautiful decorations, or the comforting holiday music.
-Food is just one component of the holiday season; don’t give it all the power.

-- Be thankful.
 Some people will go to bed hungry this holiday season because they don’t have the financial means to buy enough food, let alone put a holiday meal on the table.
-Some people are lonely and don’t have holiday gatherings to attend.
+Some people are lonely.
 Some people are managing medical conditions that keep them from indulging in their favorite holiday treats.
 Be grateful for the company and the food you will be enjoying this holiday season, if you are lucky enough to do so.